 Today I have a treat for all of the Texas expats!
-For many years I have been on the ultimate journey to create the perfect chile con queso, a bowl of cheesy deliciousness that is often a prerequisite for any meal at any Mexican restaurant.
-No, I don’t mean nacho cheese.
-(It’s not-yo cheese.
-Hehe.
-Gets me every time.)
-I also don’t mean Velveeta and canned tomatoes.
+For many years I have been on the ultimate journey to create the perfect tex mex queso, a bowl of cheesy deliciousness that I love to have with my chips and salsa.

 It actually brought a really nice flavor!
 Check out this link for more information on choosing peppers.
 The same theory can be applied to watermelons too, FYI.
 The more striations, the sweeter it will be.